-In this series, you’ll learn about necrotizing enterocolitis prevention; pre-feeding interventions; small baby outcomes; the benefits of breastmilk and breastfeeding; and growth failure prevention.
-This course curriculum was developed by Engage Grow Thrive, as part of a Small Baby Care Specialist® Program.
+In this series, you’ll learn about necrotizing enterocolitis prevention and pre-feeding interventions.
+These courses were developed by Engage Grow Thrive, as part of a Small Baby Care Specialist® Program.

 Learn the risk factors for developing NEC in the small baby.